Sorting Collection Resources

 B. Handling Sorting Parameters on the Server-Side

 Section titled “B. Handling Sorting Parameters on the Server-Side”On the server side, you need to handle these query parameters to adjust the data retrieval logic.
-Here’s how you typically handle this in a PHP application:
+Here’s how you typically handle this in a PHP application.
+The following example illustrates retrieving sorting parameters from the request object in Slim framework.

 -